KuntaiDu/AccMPEG/README.md

 ```bash
 python plot.py
 ```
 to plot the delay-accuracy trade-off.
 The results are shown in delay-accuracy.jpg.
-Here is the results
+Here is the results (generated from the stats file we use for generating figures in our paper).

 ![Delay-accuracy trade-off](artifact/delay-accuracy-ours.jpg)